simonmclean/triptych.nvim/README.md

 }
 ```

-If you're not using Lazy, call the `setup` function and specify a keymap manually.
+If not using Lazy, you may need to call the `setup` function and specify a keymap manually.

 ```lua
 -- Manual setup